Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 *Bathe,* Leifini translated internally.
 Tomoe had her subtleties, despite her warrior nature.

 "Ah, I suppose.
 Who am I to disobey?
-More seriously…"
+More seriously..."

 "It goes well, so far."
 No need for details with the Old Man.
 "It will be several hours yet before the game truly begins.
 You have time for more civilized considerations."